Serving War Refugees in Poland

 Will there be food provided?

 Meals at team house are provided (breakfast and a cooked lunch/dinner, snacks).
-During shifts volunteers eat at other humanitarian stands.

 Do I need to make my own travel arrangements?